|Home | Fence Estimate Software | Accounting | Web Services | Customer Login||Contact Us|

 There are a couple reasons to not populate the QuickBooks item list with all the items in CFS.
 QuickBooks Premier is limited to 14,500 items and some CFS vendor import modules can include tens of thousands of items in one product line.
 One large ornamental manufacturer has over 40,000 items by itself.
 Even though QuickBooks Enterprise can contain 100,000 items, most people do not want thousands of never sold items in their QuickBooks item list.
 To accommodate for this situation, we recommend initially populating QuickBooks with only commonly sold items.
 Uncommonly sold items would get transferred to QuickBooks only as needed when a job including these parts is transferred.
 Only the products actually sold, out of the complete product line, would end up in the QuickBooks item list.
 There will also be the option to NOT add uncommon items into QuickBooks by using the non-inventory tracking mode prior to transfer.
 This will happen by using catch-all items in QuickBooks that can be used over and over again.

 Inventory CountInventory counts can be transferred from QuickBooks into CFS.
 The primary inventory tracking and valuation will take place in QuickBooks.
-The purpose of keeping an at least semi-current inventory count in CFS is for if you want to use the CFS inventory status alert feature that lets you know what you are low or out of when figuring a job.
+The purpose of keeping a semi-current inventory count in CFS is for if you want to use the CFS inventory status alert feature that lets you know what you are low or out of when figuring a job.
 You may also want to take advantage of the suggested ordering feature in CFS which is more robust than QuickBooks.

 Price SyncingThe retail selling price in CFS can be transferred to the selling price in QuickBooks.
 CFS contains more sophisticated pricing and markup options, so it will be the primary location for the user to establish the retail prices.
 We are assuming you want the retail price to be the same in both programs.

 The average cost or last purchase price can be transferred from QuickBooks into CFS.
 This option would be used if you want the cost to be the same in both programs.
 The other option is to have the replacement cost in CFS which is usually NOT the average or last purchase price in QuickBooks.
-This way, in CFS, you can establish a retail price based on replacement cost and transfer this retail price to QuickBooks with no affect on QuickBooks costs.
+This way, in CFS, you can establish a retail price based on replacement cost and transfer this retail price to QuickBooks with no effect on QuickBooks costs.

 Inventory Tracking OptionsIf you have a Level 2 interface but have not updated your inventory counts in QB yet, you can export jobs in the non-inventory tracking mode and then switch to the tracking mode immediately after the counts have been entered, when that may be.
 There is no drawback to approaching it this way, plus you get instant benefits.